School Food Waste Is a Big Problem, Let’s Fix It

 An open letter to school administrators, written by John Williamson, President of Food Rescue, highlighted that one billion food items from school trays are being “fed to landfills annually from American schools.”

-According to a Penn State research study on school plate waste in the United States, an international audit conducted during the 2018-2019 school year found that the amount of plate waste in the schools it surveyed in developed countries showed US students tossing out a mind-boggling 27% to 53% of the nourishment on their plates, with fruits and vegetables representing the largest proportion, a staggering 50%.
-Chicken and eggs were at the opposite end of the spectrum representing the least amount.
+According to a Penn State research study on school plate waste in the United States, an international audit conducted during the 2018-2019 school year, found that the amount of plate waste in the schools it surveyed in developed countries showed US students tossing a mind-boggling 27% to 53% of the nourishment on their plates, with fruits and vegetables representing the largest proportion, a staggering 50%.
+Chicken and eggs were at the opposite end of the spectrum, representing the least amount.

 School Food Waste and the Climate Crisis